wlillisdev/tasty_tipples/README.md

         AWS_ACCESS_KEY_ID = os.environ.get('AWS_ACCESS_KEY_ID')
         AWS_SECRET_ACCESS_KEY = os.environ.get('AWS_SECRET_ACCESS_KEY')
     ```
-5. Next, back in heroku and in the settings tab, under config vars, you will need to add  keys with values that were downloaded earlier in the CSV file.
+5. Next, back in Heroku and in the settings tab, under config vars, you will need to add  keys with values that were downloaded earlier in the CSV file.
 6. Add the key, AWS_ACCESS_KEY_ID with the value that was generated in the CSV file earlier.
 Then add the key AWS_SECRET_ACCESS_KEY, and again add the value that was generated in the CSV file.
 Once they have both been added, add the key USE_AWS, and set the value to True.
-7. You can now also remove the DISABLE_COLLECTSTAIC variable, since django should now collect static files automatically and upload them to S3.
+7. You can now also remove the DISABLE_COLLECTSTAIC variable, since Django should now collect static files automatically and upload them to S3.
-8. Now head back to the settings.py file in your django project and head back to the if statement we wrote earlier and inside the statement add this line setting:
+8. Now head back to the settings.py file in your Django project and head back to the if statement we wrote earlier and inside the statement add this line setting:
     ```
     AWS_S3_CUSTOM_DOMAIN = f'{AWS_STORAGE_BUCKET_NAME}.s3.amazonaws.com'
     ```
-    This is to tell django where our static files will be coming from in production.
+    This is to tell Django where our static files will be coming from in production.
-9. Next we need to create a file to tell django that we want to use S3 to store our static files whenever someone runs collectstatic and also that we want any uploaded product images to go there also.
+9. Next we need to create a file to tell Django that we want to use S3 to store our static files whenever someone runs collect static and also that we want any uploaded product images to go there also.
 10. In the root directory of your project create a file called 'custom_storages.py'.
 Inside this file you will need to import your settings as well as the s3boto3 storage class.
-So at the top of the file insert the code:
+So, at the top of the file insert the code:
     ```
     from django.conf import settings
     from storages.backends.s3boto3 import S3Boto3Storage